srp98/Prediction-using-Bayesian-Neural-Network/README.md

 Prediction of continuous signals data and object tracking data using dynamic Bayesian neural network.
 Compared with other network architectures aswell.

 ## Software Required
-1. Matlab 2016a and above
+- Matlab 2016a and above
-2. Matlab Neural Netowrk Toolbox

 ## Data used
 Two types of data were used and code for them is slightly different